KiTZ-Heidelberg/Signatures-Manuscript/README.md

 ## Comprehensive analysis of mutational signatures in pediatric cancers

-Please refer to **Comprehensive analysis of mutational signatures in pediatric cancers** paper for additional details.
+Please refer to [Comprehensive analysis of mutational signatures reveals distinct patterns and molecular processes across 27 pediatric cancers](https://www.nature.com/articles/s43018-022-00509-4) by Thatikonda et al, 2023 for additional details.

 Following guide is a step by step explanation of mutational signature extraction with SigProfiler, SignatureAnalyzer and HDP.